 Methane Testing Report and Soil Gas Survey

 Methane testing is a professional environmental service that investigates the upward migration of methane soil gas into buildings, to assess the potential risk of combustion and overall human health.
 A methane test is typically necessary to meet the standards of local building departments, public works agencies, health departments, and regional environmental protection agencies.
 The methane testing process entails drilling, vapor probe installation, soil gas sampling, laboratory analysis, and a “Certificate of Compliance” stamped by a professional geologist.
 In essence, a methane test is a soil vapor intrusion study with an emphasis on combustible natural gas hydrocarbons.
-And the overall objective is to establish safety design parameters for a vapor intrusion mitigation system (VIMS) in future buildings.
-Updated January 17, 2024.
+The overall objective is to establish safety design parameters for a vapor intrusion mitigation system (VIMS) in future buildings.
+Updated April 9, 2024.

 Methane Testing Requirement